nicoferreira90/nicoferreira90/README.md

 - 👋 Hi, I’m Nicolás
 - 👀 I’m interested in Python, WebDev, Data Science
-- 🌱 I’m currently learning Django, SQL
+- 🌱 I’m currently learning Django, Seaborn
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...